silvialohrmann/editorial/about.md

 In 2013, I registered my first unpublished work, called *The Soul's Perspective*.
 This was a second big step towards immersing myself into the publishing arena.
 The first one had been via my graphic designer bone[^1], through which I had earned a position as a layout artist in an aviation magazine.
 Thanks to this job, and other gigs of the kind, I got to learn a lot about editorial design.

 So, even though I knew this first registered text needed a lot of work, a first milestone had been reached.
 Nevertheless, if I wanted to be published, I had to learn to write professionally.
-And, also, it wouldn't hurt if I knew how an editor thinks.
+Also, it wouldn't hurt if I knew how an editor thinks.

 First things first, and having done a great deal of research, I decided to jump into a translation course, the best I could find here in Buenos Aires (yes, I was raised in Argentina, and born, in 1969).